-7.1 Principle.
-A small amount of the sample is finely ground and a known mass of this material is heated with concentrated sulphuric acid in the presence of a catalyst to destroy the organic material and to convert the nitrogen to ammonium sulphate.
-Ammonia is released by steam distillation from an alkaline solution, absorbed in boric acid solution and titrated directly with 0.01 N sulphuric acid.

-7.2 Special reagents.
+- 7.1 Principle.
+A known mass of the sample is heated with concentrated sulphuric acid in the presence of a catalyst to destroy the organic material and to convert the nitrogen to ammonium sulphate.
+Ammonia is released by steam distillation from an alkaline solution, absorbed in boric acid solution and titrated directly with 0.01N sulphuric acid. - 7.2 Special reagents.
 All reagents, unless otherwise specified, shall be of analytical reagent quality.
-Distilled or deionized water complying with the requirements of BS 3978 shall be used throughout.
+Distilled or deionized water complying with the requirements of BS 3978 shall be used throughout or